gruppler/PTN-Ninja/readme.md

 ## To Do
 - Known Bugs
-  - Enable moving to Ply 0 from editor
   - Support "load" as first "ply" for TPS where next ply is black
-  - Don't display result if not explicitly stated at end
-    - Unless a road is built
+  - Don't display result if road win but no road is built

 - Export board as .png